 In January 2023, Minnesota law was updated to recognize the Internal Revenue Code as amended through December 15, 2022.
 However, some nonconformity adjustments still apply due to retroactive Minnesota modifications enacted in the tax bill.
-Use Schedule KSNC to calculate any remaining nonconformity adjustments.
+Use the instructions on pages 16 through 18 to calculate any remaining nonconformity adjustments.